duaneywadey/Celsius-To-Farenheit-Converter-/README.md

 # Celsius-To-Farenheit-Converter-
-A web application that can allow you to convert Celsius to Farenheit and vice versa.
+A web application that can allow you to convert Celsius to Farenheit, Kelvin to Celsius, and Kelvin to Fahrenheit.

 https://duaneywadey.github.io/Celsius-To-Farenheit-Converter-/